 Written by Greg Ellifritz

-I had an interesting question posed to me by a student in the Systems Collapse Medical Class I taught in Virginia.
+I had an interesting question posed to me by a student in a recent Systems Collapse Medical Class I taught.
 He asked me:

 “If I have to shoot a criminal in a gunfight, should I provide first aid before the paramedics arrive?”